 POCP tends to be driven by emissions of carbon monoxide, nitrogen oxides (NOx), sulphur dioxide and NMVOCs.
 The production phase is the dominant phase of the lifecycle with regards to POCP impacts.
 Again, these are all emissions commonly associated with the combustion of fuels.
 Significant contributors to POCP are the upstream production of raw materials/pre-products and transport, directly linked to fossil fuel combustion.
 It should be noted that the impacts for steel recycling in module D is almost of the same magnitude as the production phase impacts

-Figure 1 - shows the relative contribution of each life cycle stage to different environmental indicators for the carbon steel reinforcing bars manufactured by the secondary production route (scrap)
+Figure 1 - shows the relative contribution of each life cycle stage to different environmental indicators for the carbon steel reinforcing bars manufactured by the secondary (scrap-based) and primary (DRI) hybrid production routes